Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 The **F** parameter:
 * With a single value for the **F** parameter, this defines the probing feed rate (i.e. probing speed), in mm/min.
 * From RRF 3.3 you can provide two **F** parameters instead of one, where the second is lower than the first, for example F1000:500.
 When doing a plain G30 command, an additional probe will be done using the first speed to establish the approximate bed position, before one or more additional probes are done using the second speed.
 The first speed will not be used when probing at a defined point or when mesh bed probing.
 * From RRF 3.5.0 the **F** parameter can take up to three values.
 The third value is the scanning speed for scanning Z probes, and is only used by them, and only reports by M558 for scanning Z probes.
 If a scanning Z probe is used as an ordinary Z probe with G30 (which is be supported in 3.5.0) then the first two speeds given in the F parameter will be used, as usual.
-In RRF 3.5.0-rc.2 and earlier, only two F parameters were supported, and the first F speed was also used as the scanning speed.

 The **A** and **S** parameters control multiple probing.
 Probing is repeated until two consecutive probe attempts produce results that differ by no more than the S parameter; then the average of those two results is used.
 For example, S-1 would force averaging.
 However, if the number of attempts specified by the A parameter is reached without getting two consecutive results within tolerance of each other, no further probe attempts are made and the average result of all the attempts is used.